-The Legal Services section of the Church of England’s web site includes details of the clergy disciplinary process; legal opinions 2007 onwards and other legal guidance; the current edition of the Canons of the Church of England; and links to Measures of the General Synod of the Church of England in force 1920 onwards on the legislation.gov.uk site, and related subordinate legislation in force.
+The Legal Services section of the Church of England’s web site includes details of the clergy disciplinary process; legal opinions 2007 onwards and other legal guidance; the current edition of the Canons of the Church of England (within the “Legislation” section); links to Measures of the General Synod of the Church of England in force 1920 onwards on the legislation.gov.uk site, and related subordinate legislation in force.
 Legal information elsewhere on the Church of England site includes details of the Synodical legislative process.

-Full text of the consolidated code of [Roman Catholic] canon law, dated 2007, cross-referenced by means of hypertext links and including wordlists and concordances.
+Full text of the consolidated code of [Roman Catholic] canon law on the Vatican web site.

 The Ecclesiastical Law Society’s web site includes information about the society and its activities, and a link to the Ecclesiastical Law Journal on the Cambridge University Press web site, which includes tables of contents, digests of articles, and full text of selected articles.

 This page of the UK’s official legislation database provides access to Measures of the General Synod of the Church of England and of its predecessor the National Assembly of the Church of England (complete 1988 onwards, partial 1920-1987).
 Some Measures are available as revised, with an option to access the original text as enacted under “What Version” on the left of the screen.
 Church Instruments 1991 onwards are available elsewhere on the site via the “Browse Legislation” tab.